Koubi

 Koubi is a village and seat of the commune of Ouro Guiré in the Cercle of Ténenkou in the Mopti Region of southern-central Mali.
 The village lies on the north (left) bank of the Diaka, a branch of the Niger River that flows only when the river is in flood.
 Opposite Koubi, on the right bank, is the village of Sanga.

+In May 1609 an army of the Pashalik of Timbuktu led by Qa'id Ahmad b.
+Yusuf was besieged in Koubi by the forces of the Songhai rump state in Dendi.
+The Pashalik was able to successfully relieve the town, but the Songhai commander, Dendi-fari Baru, caught a part of the relief force and defeated them near Lake Debo before returning to Dendi.